Aqirito/sandbox-energy-pulse-logger/README.md

 - Python = 3.12.3

 ## Setup and Running
+Note: If using Adafruit IO you need to create a `feed` with the name `energy` and `pulses` in your Adafruit IO account.
 1. Create python virtual environment named `env/`
 2. Install Required pip packages
 3. Create `.env` file follow `.env-sample` and change the value needed.